MarkusBiggus/SonnenBackup/README.md

 ### Deltatimes
 Deltatimes are datetime.deltatime objects.  \
-Sensors prefixed with 'time_to' or 'time_since' are delatime objects.
+Sensors prefixed with 'time_to' or 'time_since' are delatime objects.  \
-Sensors prefixed with 'interval' are deltatimes presented as a string format "D HH:MM:SS".
+Sensors prefixed with 'interval' are deltatimes presented as string format "D HH:MM:SS".  \
-Home assistant doesn't handle deltatimes well, use interval strings for logbook recording.
+HASS has problems with delatime object sensors, so use the string format in things like LogBooks and anywhere deltatime object sensors don't work as expected.  \
 Sensors with 'seconds_' prefix are the values used to create the deltatime objects.

 ### led_state